Computer Networking Chapter 2 (Layer 3-4)

 -

-Connectionless Protocol: Involves a host releasing data to another without any prior acknowledgement or any pre-arranged preparations.
+Connectionless Protocols: Involve a host releasing data to another without any prior acknowledgement or any pre-arranged preparations.
 It spews out data without any verifications.

 - Ex: UDP, IP, ARP